h-rsh-n/web_dev/README.md

 <a name="ideas"></a>
 ## 6. Future Ideas 💭
-* Pagination for all NFTs
+* Pagination for all NFTs.
-* Change password function
+* Change password function.
-* Delete account function
+* Delete account function.
-* Add comments on an NFT
+* Add comments on an NFT.
-* Add a feature so the user can upload an image of their NFT
+* Add a feature so the user can upload an image of their NFT.

 <a name="result"></a>
 ## 7. Result